Support independent journalism in Central & Eastern Europe.

-The deal has Russia building two new blocs for the Paks nuclear power plant, financed by a 10 billion euro ($13.7 billion) from the Russian government.
+The deal has Russia building two new blocks for the Paks nuclear power plant, financed by a 10 billion euro ($13.7 billion) loan from the Russian government.
 The details of the agreement are secret in Hungary, and as I found out for myself last week in Budapest, various high-ranking government experts are studiously avoiding the topic.

 Announced early this year, the deal came at a sensitive time for relations between the West and Russia and thus garnered general condemnation from abroad.
 But for Hungarians, the deal has its logic and could become a lesson for all who are planning soon to build a nuclear power plant in Central Europe – therefore for Czechs, Slovaks, and Poles.

 First of all, the question in Hungary is not whether or not to have nuclear plants.
 In 2009, under then-Prime Minister Gordon Bajnai’s half-technocratic government, a resolution on the further development of nuclear energy passed through parliament with the support of all parties including Fidesz, which was then in the opposition.

 But that does not mean Hungary has not sought to secure other sources of energy.
 Many Hungarian experts spent the last decade urging the diversification of gas supplies, on which Hungarian households are the most dependent in all of Central Europe.
 Construction is lagging on the North-South gas corridor, which would ease dependence on Russian supplies for the entire region.
 Budapest is also engaged in a major dispute with Croatia, where the Hungarian energy giant MOL controls the local oil and gas company, INA, and has been battling with the Croatian government over INA’s management.
 At threat is not only the connection of their pipelines, but especially the construction of a southern terminal for liquefied natural gas on the island of Krk.